 Enjoyed mule deer encounters and the peak.
 Took a dozen others with me a day later.
 About half finished the hike to the peak.
 Left from Estes Park Lodge.
 I was attending the Convention of Free Clinics First gathering, Nixon was getting impeached.

 My wife and I parked the car just north of the bridge then ascended the southwest slopes.
 There was only a little snow on the southwest side.
-About halfway up we noticed our first tick on my.
+About halfway up we noticed our first tick on my shirt.
 We brushed it off and continued.
 We enjoyed stunning views from the summit then descended.
 Later, in the car, we found two more ticks and a fourth on my wife when we got home.
 If you are hiking in spring make sure to spray tick guard on you!

 After work I climbed Eagle Cliff Mountain just before an approaching storm.
 The route was steep, but not difficult.
 I got back right when the storm hit.
 At the hotel, I noticed two ticks on me.